 The valence electrons determine the properties of the element and participate in the formation of bonds.
 The electron configuration of yttrium shows that the last shell of yttrium has a total of two electrons.
 But the electron configuration of yttrium in the Aufbau method shows that its last electron(4d1) has entered the d-orbital.

 To determine the valence electron of a transition element, the last shell electrons have to be calculated with the d-orbital electrons.
-The yttrium participates in the formation of bonds through its last three electrons and can become ion by donating the last three electrons.
+The yttrium participates in the formation of bonds through its last three electrons and can become an ion by donating the last three electrons.

 How do you calculate the number of valence electrons in a yttrium atom?